Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - Settings, output folder, when a new folder is added - it does not show the new folder in the input frame
 - Font size should be calculated as on home laptop size of font gets clipped while not the case on work pc
 - After clicking "save settings" it does not go back
+- When scrolling if cursor is on dropdown item, (unopened), then page glithces.
+    - Find a better fix than moving away from dropdown

 ---
 ## **Done**